bamless/jstar/README.md

 When you eventually get bored, simply press Ctrl+d or Ctrl+x to exit the interpreter.

 ## Scripts
 If you want to run a script, just pass its path as the first argument to blang.
-If you pass more than one argument, all the other will be forwarded to blang as *script arguments*.
+If you pass more than one argument, all the others will be forwarded to blang as *script arguments*.
-You can read them from the script like this:
+You can then read them from the script this way:
 ```c#
 import sys;